Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Results

 \paragraph{Beyond the rare migration regime.} So far, we considered the rare migration regime~\cite{Marrec21}.
 How does spatial structure impact early adaptation for more frequent migrations?
-To address this question, we start from the recent model developed in Ref.~\cite{abbara2023frequent}.
-This model alternates phases of local within-deme growth and dilutions with migrations~\cite{abbara2023frequent}, modeling serial transfer with exchanges between demes~\cite{Kryazhimskiy12,Chakraborty23}.
-It is very close to a structured Wright-Fisher model.
-We checked that, for small migration rates in the star, our results from the serial dilution model are consistent with those we obtained above in the rare-migration regime, assuming the Wright-Fisher model in the diffusion approximation within demes, see \cref{fig:landscape_with_small_s}.
+Even in our symmetric structures, no general analytical expressions of fixation probabilities are known with frequent migrations.
+Thus, we estimate fixation probabilities in a structured Wright-Fisher model which is a particular case of the recent serial dilution model developed in Ref.~\cite{abbara2023frequent}, see ``Model and methods''.
+We checked that, for small migration rates in the star, our results from this model are consistent with those we obtained above in the rare-migration regime, assuming the Wright-Fisher model in the diffusion approximation within demes, see \cref{fig:landscape_with_small_s}.

-In \cref{fig:serial_dilution}, we show the mean height $\bar{h}$ versus the number of demes $D$ in landscapes A, B and C, for the star with migration asymmetry $\alpha = 4$, both with frequent migrations under the model of Ref.~\cite{abbara2023frequent} and with our above-described Wright-Fisher star walk, which assumes rare migrations.
-For frequent migrations in the serial dilution model, Ref.~\cite{abbara2023frequent} showed that all non-circulation graphs are strict suppressors of selection in the branching process approximation.
-This includes stars with migration asymmetry $\alpha > 1$, while they amplify selection in the rare-migration regime regime.
+In \cref{fig:serial_dilution}, we show the mean height $\bar{h}$ versus the number of demes $D$ in landscapes A, B and C, for the star with migration asymmetry $\alpha = 4$, both with frequent migrations and with our usual approach that assumes rare migrations.
+For frequent migrations, Ref.~\cite{abbara2023frequent} showed that all non-circulation graphs are strict suppressors of selection in the branching process approximation.
+This includes stars with migration asymmetry $\alpha > 1$, while they amplify selection in the rare-migration regime.
 In \cref{fig:serial_dilution}, we observe that $\bar{h}$ is higher for frequent migrations than in the rare migration regime, and that the value of $D$ from which the curve plateaus is larger with frequent migrations.
 Both of these results match what we observed in the rare migration regimes for structures that suppress natural selection (namely the star with $\alpha<1$ and the line with $\alpha \neq 1$).